Topsort/topsort.js/README.md

 const config = {
   // generate your api key in the auction manager - it should look some thing like this
   apiKey: "TSE_4S6o1g1CB5tyRENfhDMAn6viR7A5cy3j1JAR",
-  userAgent?: "Mozilla/5.0" // optional user agent to be added as part of the request };
+  userAgent: "Mozilla/5.0" // optional user agent to be added as part of the request };

+const topsortClient = new TopsortClient(config)

-reportEvent(config, event)
+topsortClient.reportEvent(config, event)
   .then((result) => console.log(result))
   .catch((error) => console.error(error));
 ```